varnish/Varnish-Book/varnish_book.rst

 The *Manager* process is owned by the root user, and its main functions are:

-.. training: compile VCL bullet below: is responsible, but it is another process that does that.
+.. training: From "- compile VCL" below: The Manager is responsible to copmile, but it is another process that does that.

 - apply configuration changes (from VCL files and parameters)
 - compile VCL